 from the main gate, and sitting on a small rise about 200 yards in, where we waited until we saw clusters of people looking like martial artists, then eventually followed them to the site.
 It was that

 simple, but it required some patience.
 If you remember to walk straight in from the entry gate (be respectful) you ll see a slight rise or nobby hill, which is where the grave site can be found.
 Viewing

 the video on this page will also give you a good sense of where to head.

 I found these comments elsewhere on the internet, and haven t tested them, but frankly, they sound like what I remember:

-If you re touring Seattle, or if you have the time, it would be well worth your effort to explore Volunteer Park,
+If you’re touring Seattle during summer or early fall, it would be well worth your effort to explore